samis-group/homelab/README.md

 task lxc:gitlab-runner
 ```

-> configure dev machine.
+> configure dev LXC.

 ```bash
 task lxc:dev
 ```

-> If you make changes to the [generated inventory](provision/ansible/inventory/generated.yml), you can save and push it back to doppler
+> If you make changes to the [generated inventory](provision/ansible/inventory/generated.yml), you can save and push it back to doppler.

 ```bash
 task doppler:push-inventory